juliettestecenko/Casimir/README.md

 Combination eigenenergies +24/π

 # Wolfram Files

  Wolfram to print out Hamtilonians

 # VQE

 Files to use Qiskit VQE in command line
-In a conda enviorment, with Python 3 and Qiskit 0.16.2 installed, use:
+In a conda enviorment, with Python 3 and Qiskit 0.16.2 installed, use: python vqe_sim.py op_file

->>python vqe_sim.py op_file
-If using the python script without adjustment, the op_file should be in the a subdirectory to the current directory called ./Hams/
+The Op_file is the Hamiltonian generated through the wolfram script, if using the python script without adjustment, the op_file should be in the a subdirectory to the current directory called ./Hams/